Hasokeyk/Seldos-SEO/seldos-seo/README.txt

 == Description ==

-With this plugin, you can ask your visitors to share their social accounts so they can see your content.
+With this Add-on you can make Seo Settings of Your Wordpress Website Easily And Quickly

 * Optional Exclude logged-in users
 * No ADS